Ercan Demiralay FCCA explains the shift in mindset required by founders when progressing a business into growth.

-As an owner manager, shifting from a start-up operation to a growing business requires a significant change in mindset.
-That means moving away from an emphasis on product/service and market fit.
+Shifting from a start-up operation to a growing business will require a significant change in your mindset.
+It means moving away from the original emphasis of product/service and market fit.
 You may be taking on employees or moving into new premises, but the most important aspect in all this will be you and what you focus on!

-We’ve advised entrepreneurial businesses for over 75 years and have seen plenty of what does and doesn’t work.
-Often when entering the growth phase ('good times' and 'payback'), we find founders become engulfed in numerous tasks, leading to stress and lack of clarity in decision making.
-So we’ve written this blog to provide you with the three strategies for achieving and sustaining growth.
+In our time advising clients, we’ve seen plenty of what does and doesn’t work.
+When entering the "growth" phase (see the Stages model diagram below, a concept originally developed by Shirlaws), founders can become engulfed in numerous tasks.
+This leads to stress and lack of clarity in decision making.
+So we’ve written this blog on the importance of strategic direction to help you achieve and sustain growth.

 The last question is vital because the answer will involve addressing resource requirements which takes us nicely on to the second essential area of focus…